NCAR/micm/docs/source/user_guide/vectorized_matrix_solver.rst

   3.3

 And that's all you have to do to orgnaize the data by species first.
-By specifying the template parameter on the solver, each operation will use the same ordering for all of the data sets needed to solver the chemical system.
+By specifying the template parameter on the solver, each operation will use the same ordering for all of the data structures needed to solve the chemical system.

 You can use the vectorized just as you would the regular solver, and in fact the same output is produced.